MythflashX/digimir/README.md

-# digimir
-Digimir: wanted to control a robot hand with just my gestures, but since I couldn't afford a real one, I made a virtual version using MediaPipe and C++.

-Digimir Project
+- Project Digimir -
 Overview
 Digimir (short for Digital Mirror) is a project that combines gesture recognition and simulation into a cohesive system.
 The goal is to build a robotic hand that can be controlled by hand gestures.
 However, due to budget constraints, the project simulates this interaction instead.
 This is achieved using MediaPipe for gesture recognition and a C++ application for the simulation.

 Prerequisites
 Python 3.7+